Mrian07/Proyeksi/docs/release-notes/4-2-6/README.md

 ---

-# OpenProject 4.2.6
+# ProyeksiApp 4.2.6

-OpenProject 4.2.6 contains a bug fixes and updated translations.
+ProyeksiApp 4.2.6 contains a bug fixes and updated translations.

 The following bugs have been fixed: